 The top two ratios in the new GT500's gearbox have been made numerically lower to help reduce fuel consumption.
 As before, getting all the drive torque from the engine to the gears is the job of a dual plate clutch.
 The clutch plates have been increased in diameter from 215 mm to 250 mm.
 This allowed Ford to reduce the clutch pedal effort while improving the torque transmission capability.

 All that torque flows from the Tremec 6-speed gearbox through a limited slip differential with a 3.55:1 final drive ratio.
-The 2010 GT500 gets 17 stiffer at the rear axle.
+The 2010 GT500 gets 17% stiffer springs at the front axle and 7% stiffer at the rear axle.
 The forged alloys on the coupe are wrapped in Goodyear F1 Supercar rubber sized 255/40R19 front and 285/25R19 rear.
 The Brembo four-pot calipers are retained at the front and the GT500 also get the same standard electronic stability control that lesser Mustangs get for 2010.

 Like the GT with the Track Pack, the ESC in the new GT500 always defaults on when the car is started, but can be turned off or put into a Sport mode.
 In Sport mode, the ESC allows greater amounts of slip before intervening.

 The 2010 GT500 now has more power and presumably better handling than before.
 When we drove the last iterations of the GT500 and Bullitt, the Shelby was undoubtedly faster but the Bullitt was a better all-around car and daily driver.
 The Bullitt's lighter weight and better balance made it more fun to drive on the street while the blown Mustang was king at the Friday night drag races.
 Only time will tell if the GT500 can overcome.